AlephAlpha/factoriosrc/README.md

 cargo run --bin factoriosrc-tui --release -- load save.json
 ```

-The program is still work in progress, so the usage may change in the future.
+The program is still work in progress, so the usage may change, and the format of the save file may be incompatible between different versions.

 ### GUI